Anushka752/Machine-Learning/README.md

-# Machine-Learning

 # Machine Learning Portfolio
-# This repository contains my machine learning practice and projects implemented using Python, Pandas, NumPy, scikit-learn, and Matplotlib.
+This repository contains my machine learning practice and projects implemented using Python, Pandas, NumPy, scikit-learn, and Matplotlib.